nojronatron/BF-BMX/README.md

 ## Target Environment And Dependencies

 - Windows 10 or 11.
-- The latest stable .NET 6 Runtime.
+- The [.NET 6 Runtime](https://dotnet.microsoft.com/download/dotnet/6.0/runtime).
+You _must_ download and install this when you have internet access.
 - The latest version of Winlink Express (to ensure mime-type compatibility).
+Also install this while you have internet access.
-- A fully-connected wired or wireless LAN.
+- A fully-connected wired or wireless LAN (internet access is only required to download software and use Telnet).
 - If a Firewall/Router is involved, access to configuration might be necessary to allow HTTP traffic between client and server.

+> If your computer is missing any of these dependencies, you may need to have internet connectivity to install them.
+> For example, the .NET 6 Runtime will be downloaded from the internet when the Desktop App is installed.
+> Without internet access you will need to download and install the .NET 6 Runtime separately prior to running the Desktop App installer.
+> Similarly, Winlink Express requires internet access or a local copy of the installer to install.

 Operators must be able to: